Conrad Coleby

-Conrad Julius Coleby (born Conrad Julius Taylor, 20 September 1979) is an Australian actor and photographer, whose roles have included Scott Zinenko on the medical drama All Saints, for which he was nominated for a Logie Award, counsellor Adam Wilde in headLand, Roman Harris in Home and Away, and Dylan Mulholland in Sea Patrol.
-In 2017, he began playing Matthew Goddard in A Place To Call Home, and he joined the cast of Neighbours in the recurring role of Vance Abernethy in 2019.
+Conrad Julius Coleby (born Conrad Julius Taylor, 20 September 1979) is an Australian actor and photographer, whose roles have included Scott Zinenko on the medical drama All Saints, Adam Wilde in headLand, Roman Harris in Home and Away, and Dylan Mulholland in Sea Patrol.
+He also played Matthew Goddard in A Place To Call Home, and Vance Abernethy in Neighbours.

-Early life
+Early life and education

 Coleby was born in Sydney to actor Robert Coleby and former model Lena Taylor.
 His sister is actress and reporter Anja Coleby.

+Coleby had his first acting role as a six month-old in an episode of sci-fi series Timelapse, when his father put him forward for the role.
+From the age of six, he attended the Mona Vale Film and Television School.before landing his first professional role as the son of a character who returns from war in 1989 miniseries Tanamera – Lion of Singapore.
+He once again appeared alongside his father.

-He attended the Mona Vale Film and Television school at the age of six where his passion for screen acting began.
-It was not long after leaving the Mona Vale school that Coleby performed in his first professional role in the mini series Tanamera – Lion of Singapore in 1989.
-After continuing to study drama at Somerset College on the Gold Coast, finishing school in 1996 with a full Blue honours in dramatic art, Coleby decided to continues his studies at the tertiary level completing a Bachelor of Arts in Dramatic Arts (Acting) at the Queensland University of Technology in Brisbane mentored by Leonard Menach.
-In his third year in 2000, Coleby travelled to Singapore, Los Angeles, New York and Stratford on Avon performing the title role of Lewis in Louis Nowra's Cosi as part of the university's first ever world tour.
+Coleby attended high school at Somerset College on the Gold Coast, graduating in 1996.
+He continued his studies at tertiary level, completing a Bachelor of Creative Arts (Acting) at Queensland University of Technology.
+In his third year in 2000, Coleby travelled to Singapore, Los Angeles, New York and Stratford-upon-Avon, performing the title role of Lewis in Louis Nowra's Cosi, as part of the university's first ever world tour.